 The Center for Engagement and Neighborhood Building grant program enables members of the Alliance for Children and Families to implement strategies that encourage and give weight to the authentic voices of community residents.

 Since 2005, the Alliance has awarded $546,000 to 60 Alliance members.

 The intergenerational mentoring mini-grant program is designed to support unique programs that connect older adults and youth as partners in civic engagement.

-This program is opperated through a joint partnership between the Civic Engagement program and Alliance New Age of Aging initiative.
+This program is opperated through a joint partnership between the Center for Engagement and Neighborhood Building and Alliance New Age of Aging initiative.

 Information about the 2012 awards is available below, along with a link to details about each organization's grant-funded project.